kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 fields on the `ResourceSlice`.

 1. The `SharedCounters` field is a list of named `CounterSet`s.
-Each defines a set of capacities that is available for devices.
+Each defines a set of counters that is available for devices.
 This makes it possible to define overlapping partitions of devices, while still making sure that no device can be allocated if the necessary capacity is not available.
 A `CounterSet` can optionally reference one or more `CounterSetMixin`s using the `Includes` field